flipbit/flipbit.github.com/_posts/2009/2009-07-28-searching-public-domain-uk-postcodes.markdown

 ###Accessing Public Domain Postcodes

 If you want to integrate postcode information into your .NET application, retrieving and parsing the information can be a pain.
-Because of this I've written an <a title="Online UK Postcode Finder" href="http://www.flipbit.co.uk/online-postcode-finder.html">open source postcode library</a> that supports all the main providers and provides a simple interface for your to query.
+Because of this I've written an **Online UK Postcode Finder** *(no longer available)* that supports all the main providers and provides a simple interface for your to query.
 The library also includes handy functions to validate and calculate the distance between two postcodes.

     namespace Flipbit.Postcodes
     {